nfdi4cat/ontology-development/competency_questions/chemistry_questions.md

 - which simulation technique was used in experiment X ?

-- Which Reynolds number X do i need in a simulation of reactor Y in order to achive yields of more than Z with the reaction conditions U ?
+- Which Reynolds number X do i need in a simulation of reactor Y in order to achieve yields of more than Z with the reaction conditions U ?